 Business coaches will take a bird’s eye view of a business, take time to understand what makes it tick and where its points of improvement are.

 This usually requires a series of discovery meetings.
-Businesses will talk through their current position, what they are good at and where they have room for
+Businesses will talk through their current position, what they are good at and where they have room for improvement.

 Quite often coaches will see opportunities a business hasn’t even considered.

 These insights are one of the benefits of working with someone who is not part of the businesses’ day-to-day operation.

 Businesses can then be assisted in formulating plans, strategies and KPIs to implement, monitor and refine new or improved processes.

 There are multiple measures of a businesses success, such as productivity, financial outcomes or customer